OpenRailAssociation/osrd-website/content/docs/reference/architecture/services/index.en.md

     - Mock (for development purpose)
 - Some `editoast` endpoints requires an `InfraCache` object which make them stateful.
 These endpoints are only used in the `editoast-stateful` service.
 Doing so most endpoints are run by a scalable service.

-Coming soon:
-- [ ] Adapt `editoast-stateful` so editoast is fully scalable.

 ![Services architecture](services.en.svg)